 She'd tell him about Cami then.
-"Okay.
-Goodnight."
+"Goodnight, love."

 Her long bouts of crying ensured that Tonks fell asleep soon after her head hit the pillow.
 In the early hours of the morning, she dreamed that she was up in Morty's rooftop garden, lying on a chaise, soaking up the sun.
-The warm sunlight lulled her to sleep.
-She awoke to find that twilight had dulled the colour of the plants and the sky.
+The warm sunlight lulled her to sleep, and she "awoke" to find that twilight had dulled the colour of the plants and the sky.
 Patiently, she waited for night to fall.
 The first star that she saw was the Dog Star.

 Tonks made a wish and lay gazing at the constellations until her eyes drifted shut.

 In the morning, Tonks awoke with the sense that something had changed.
 She sat up in bed, glancing by habit at the mirror on the wall.

 She threw back the covers and walked over to the mirror, gingerly running her hands over the limp strands.
 She concentrated.
 Her hair stayed brown.
 The shade was less than flattering.
 Her skin looked anaemically pale.
 She tried to morph again.

 She was stuck with limp, mousey brown hair.

 Tonks didn't scream the way she once would have.
 Instead, she felt bleak satisfaction.
 This is what grief looks like, she thought.
 It isn't pretty.

 She smelled freshly brewed coffee.
 Mum was up, likely conjuring breakfast.
 It was her way of coping with unhappiness.
 Tonks quickly dressed and went downstairs to spend time with her parents before she left for work.